frankboyu/src_analysis/flux/README.md

 flux_hist_RUN.txt: root file containing a flux histogram of each run.
 Used by the simulation as the input flux.

 flux_total_TARGET.txt: the summed flux of each run on the specified target.

+lumi_summed_TARGET.txt: the summed luminosity of each tagger on the specified target. (same as flux for empty target)